Polymeric and Composite Materials

 Innovation in polymeric and composite materials can enable novel sensors, advanced manufacturing methods, and functional parts.
 At PARC, we develop multi-material composites and interfacial materials to enable new combinations of material properties in highly manufacturable ways.
 The interfaces of these materials enable unique sets of properties.

-For example, by leveraging chemical techniques developed by Xerox, PARC has made polymeric aerogels with monodisperse pore size that is controllable between 5 nanometers to 100 nanometers.
+For example, by leveraging chemical techniques developed by Xerox, PARC makes polymeric aerogels with monodisperse pore size that is controllable between 5 nanometers to 100 nanometers.
 This enables the tuning of chemical, thermal, and optical properties, and is currently being investigated for use in applications ranging from passive chemical sensing to transparent insulation for low-cost single-pane windows.

-You can download our Information Sheets on SHIELD and Metamaterials-Enabled Passive Radiative Cooling Films to learn more.
+Download our Information Sheets on SHIELD and Metamaterials-Enabled Passive Radiative Cooling Films to learn more.

 Our work is centered around a series of Focus Areas that we believe are the future of science and technology.